alfrix/docs/docs/docguide/core_template.md

 - .state (State)

-// Add a list of files the core saves and loads from its directories.
+// Add a list of directories/files the core uses.

-### Core provided aspect ratio
+### Geometry and timing
 // Optional section.

+// FPS

+(Core name)'s default FPS is (FPS).

+// Sample rate

+(Core name)'s default sample rate is (Rate)

+// Core provided aspect ratio

 (Core name)'s core provided aspect ratio is (Ratio).

-// Fill in the (Core name) and the (Ratio).
+// Fill in the (Core name) and the FPS, sample rate, aspect ratio info.

+### Usage
+//Optional section.
+// Explain how to use the core if needed.

 ## Core options
 // Optional section.